Flight-Free-UK/flight_free_uk_website/source/posts/consultation-on-air-passenger-duty-apd.html.markdown

 ---
 published: false
-title: Consultation on Air Passenger Duty (APD)
+title: The government's policy on Air Passenger Duty (APD)
-category: climate
+category: policy-position
 date: 2021-05-20T16:21:40.382Z
 cover_image: /images/uploads/departures.jpg
-summary: Flight Free UK responds to the government's consultation on APD.
+summary: On 1st April 2023, the government halved APD on domestic flights.
+We explain why that's the wrong policy.
 author: FlightFree UK
 read_time_minute: 7
 ---
-## Introduction

-The government is running a consultation on Air Passenger Duty (APD).
-The proposals are to reduce the amount of APD charged in domestic airline tickets, and introduce new ‘bands’ of taxation for international flights.

-The [consultation](https://www.gov.uk/government/consultations/consultation-on-aviation-tax-reform) closes on June 14th 2021.

 The government says that the aim of the tax rethink is to balance domestic connectivity with our environmental goals.
 The UK has a legally-binding target [to reach net zero carbon emissions by 2050](https://www.gov.uk/government/news/uk-becomes-first-major-economy-to-pass-net-zero-emissions-law).
 While the government is relying on carbon offsetting and carbon capture and storage (CCS) to reach this goal, there is no doubt that reducing emissions at source is a vital part of reaching net zero, and indeed, more reliable than offsetting or CCS.

 > "There is no doubt that reducing emissions at source is a vital part of reaching net zero."